Sunny-DV/Object-Detection-in-Urban-environment/README.md

 To classify and localize the cars, pedestrians and cyclists in camera input feed.
 This is useful for self-driving cars.
 # Dataset

-The dataset contains high resolution traffic images with three classes : vehicles, pedestrains and cyclists.
+The dataset contains traffic images with three classes : vehicles, pedestrains and cyclists.

 # Config